-Represents securities held of record by (i) John Morris, individually, (ii) the 2018 JAM Family Charitable Trust dated March 1, 2018 (the "JAM Family Charitable Trust") and (iii) JOSEH Holdings, LLC (together with the JAM Family Charitable Trust, the "Morris Entities").
-John Morris owns all of the voting ownership interests of JOSEH Holdings, LLC (5) and serves as the sole member of its board of managers.
-John Morris is the sole trustee of the JAM Family Charitable Trust.
+Represents securities held of record by (i) John Morris, individually, (ii) the 2018 JAM Family Charitable Trust dated March 1, 2018 (the "JAM Family Charitable Trust") and (iii) JOSEH Holdings, LLC (together with the JAM Family Charitable Trust he "Morris exercise of the Sole trustee of the JAM Family Charitable Trust.
 Mr. Morris has voting and investment power over the securities held by the Morris Entities.
 Mr. Morris has sole voting power over 4,503,841 shares and sole dispositive power over 4,024,866 shares.
 The number of shares of Class A common stock beneficially owned by Mr. Morris includes 478,975 shares of restricted Class A common stock that remain subject to time-based vesting.
 JOSEH Holdings has sole voting and dispositive power over 3,149,397 shares.
+Mr. Morris is an officer and director of the Commany.
+(5) - voting and dispositive power over 3,149,397 shares.
 Mr. Morris is an officer and director of the Company.

 Represents securities held of record by (i) Shaler Alias, individually, and (ii) Alias Holdings, LLC ("Alias Holdings").
 Shaler Alias owns all of the voting ownership interests of Alias Holdings.
 He also serves as the sole member of its board of managers.
 Mr. Alias has voting and investment power over the securities held by Alias Holdings.
-Mr. Alias has sole voting power over 3,643,052 shares and sole dispositive power over 3,464,608 shares.
-The number of shares of Class A common stock beneficially owned by Mr. Alias includes 169,444 (6)shares of restricted Class A common stock that remain subject to vesting.
+Mr. Alias has sole voting power over 3,634,052 shares and sole dispositive power over 3,464,608 shares.
+The number of shares of Class A common stock beneficially owned by Mr. Alias includes 169,444 shares of restricted Class A common stock that remain subject to vesting.
 Alias Holdings has sole voting and dispositive power over 3,172,988 shares.
 Mr. Alias is an officer and director of the Company.
+(6)

-- (7) Represents securities held of record by (i) Timothy Murphy, individually, and (ii) The Murphy Family Irrevocable Trust u/a/d December 31, 2018 (the "Murphy Trust").
-Timothy Murphy is the investment adviser of the Murphy Trust.
-Mr. Murphy has sole voting and investment power over the securities held by the Murphy Trust.
+- Represents securities held of record by (i) Timothy Murphy, individually, and (ii) Yellow Rock Capital, LLC ("Yellow Rock").
+Tim Murphy owns all of the voting ownership interests in Yellow Rock.
+He also serves as its sole manager.
+Mr. Murphy has voting and investment power over the securities held by Yellow Rock.
 Mr. Murphy has sole voting power over 865,879 shares and sole dispositive power over 609,715 shares.
 The number of shares of Class A common stock beneficially owned by Mr. Murphy includes 256,164 shares of restricted Class A common stock that remain subject to vesting.
-The Murphy Trust has sole voting and dispositive power over 463,965 shares.
-Mr. Murphy is an officer of the
+Yellow Rock has sole voting and dispositive power over 463,965 shares.
+Mr. Murphy is an officer of the Company.
+(7) - Excludes shares listed in footnote 11 below.

-Company.

-Excludes shares listed in footnote 11 below.
 Mr. Jacobs is an Operating Partner of Corsair Capital LLC.
 Mr. Jacobs is a director of the Company.
 Excludes shares listed in footnote 11 below.
+Mr. Schein is a Partner of Corsair Capital LLC.
+Mr. Schein is a director of the Company.

+- Excludes shares listed in footnote 11 below.
 Mr. Schein is a Partner of Corsair Capital LLC.
 Mr. Schein is a director of the Company.